 Our Cruise-in-Company group brings members together for informal cruises, as well as supporting those unfamiliar with a particular cruising ground by sailing in company with a more experienced member.

-- Cruise-in-Company to the Channel Islands and France.
-Friday May 27th for up to 10 days.
-Contact the Cruising Secretary for details.
+- Annual Cruise-in-Company to the Channel Islands and France, from 30th May onwards for about 10 days.
+Contact the Cruising secretary for further details.

 Sailing Instructions for the races will be posted on the noticeboard in the Members' Room and emailed to cruiser members.